🆚 City Comparison — Europe

 Jordaan neighborhood in Amsterdam — canal, historic houses, and reflections in the water

 Here's what most experienced Europe travelers will tell you: Paris and Amsterdam complement each other perfectly.
-Paris gives you the grandeur, the world-class cuisine, and cultural depth that few cities can match.
+Paris gives you the grandeur, the internationally recognized cuisine, and cultural depth that few cities can match.
 Amsterdam gives you the coziness, the bikes, the canals, and a pace of life that feels like a deep exhale after Paris's intensity.

 The Thalys/Eurostar high-speed train connects Paris Gare du Nord to Amsterdam Centraal in about 3 hours 20 minutes.
 Book 2–3 months in advance for the best prices (as low as €35 one way).
 Both stations are in the city center, so there's zero transit overhead.